apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Philadelphia Eagles RB Saquon Barkley fires back at Tiki Barber after "dead to me" comments**
+**Apple to allow iOS app downloads direct from websites in the EU**

-You can read more about it [here](https://www.cbsnews.com/philadelphia/news/eagles-saquon-barkley-tiki-barber-nfl-free-agency/).
+You can read more about it [here](https://www.theverge.com/2024/3/12/24098334/apple-ios-web-distribution-eu-app-store-changes).

 ## Requirements
 - Python 3.8